petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/setting-up-jndi-on-tomcat.md

 ## Setting the `server.xml` and `context.xml`

 Define the data source in your `/conf/server.xml` file within the `GlobalNamingResources` element.
-For example:
+For example,

 ```xml
 <GlobalNamingResources>